 2. Explore the Galaxy’s Edge

-If your sons are as big a fan of Star Wars as mine, then this attraction is going to be an experience full of excitement.
+One of the best things not to miss out in Disneyland is, if your sons are as big a fan of Star Wars as mine, then this attraction is going to be an experience full of excitement.
 Even if you haven’t watched a single movie, you’d still fall in love with the unique land that unfolds in front of you.
 I watched the entire set of series after my first visit here, and it’s incredible.

 3. World of colour